frazer-pereira-17/Exploratory-Data-Analysis/README.md

 The dataset we'll be working with is the Google Play Store dataset, which provides information about various mobile apps available on the platform.
 The dataset includes details such as app names, categories, ratings, installs, sizes, prices, and more.

-You can obtain the dataset from [here](https://www.kaggle.com/lava18/google-play-store-apps).
-Make sure to download the CSV file named `googleplaystore.csv`.
+You can obtain the dataset from [here](https://www.kaggle.com/datasets/gauthamp10/google-playstore-apps).
+Make sure to download the CSV file named `Google-Playstore.csv`.

 ## Analysis Steps and Questions Answered